Work Hard, Play Hard at Amsterdam Dance Event

-While most parties are known for killing brain cells, Amsterdam Dance Event (ADE) feeds the mind and keeps 350,000 party people bouncing around Amsterdam for 5 days and nights.
+While most parties are known for killing brain cells, Amsterdam Dance Event (ADE) feeds the mind and keeps 350,000 party people bouncing around the great city of Amsterdam for five days and nights.
+MiLLENNiAL was privileged enough to explore the roots of this starry-eyed spectacle with I AMSTERDAM as we set sail among the narrow canals and cobblestone alleys that consumed ADE.

-Over the last 20 years, ADE, an initiative of Buma, has developed into the world’s largest club-based festival.
-Each year in October, Amsterdam transforms into the Mecca of electronic music.
+An initiative of Buma, ADE has developed into the world’s largest club-based festival over the last 20 years.
+Each October, Amsterdam transforms into the Mecca of electronic music.
 The festival features an extensive night program and offers music lovers a wide range of daytime activities like workshops, masterclasses and art exhibitions.
-MiLLENNiAL was one lucky child in the ADE candy store with more than 2,000 artists appearing at over 340 events across 100 venues to choose from.
+Feeling like children in the ADE candy store, attendees were overwhelmed with entertainment options as more than 2,000 artists played at over 340 events across 100 venues.

 The Big Debate with Dave Clarke & friends

-Before the real madness started, ADE organized an opening debate at De Brakke Grond.
+Before the real madness started, ADE organized an opening debate at De Brakke Grond, a staple of culture in Amsterdam.
 Moderator Dave Clarke – wearing a classy tie – guided the audience and his panel of industry legends through the world of electronic music.
 The panel featured: Liz Miller (Beatport U.S.), Ben Turner (Graphite Media, G.B), Sjoerd Wynia (Celebrate Safe, NL), Paul Oakenfold (GB), Dan Cole (Blueprint Media, GB) and Olga Heijns (Unmanageable Artists).

 Cruising through the canals with Beatport